 The issue — when a broker represents both the tenant and the landlord in a deal — takes center stage a few times every year.
-News stories like this notable case from last summer highlight the world’s largest real estate firms losing court cases to recover commission after failing to properly disclose dual representation in a deal to lease an office building in Downtown D.C.
+News stories like this notable case from last summer highlight the world’s largest real estate firms losing court cases to recover commission after failing to properly disclose dual representation in a deal.

-Both cases raise a lot of red flags and key reminders for tenants who are evaluating and searching for space — the greatest consideration being: Is Your Broker Actually Working for You?
+These issues impact all parties, but importantly raise red flags and key reminders for tenants who are evaluating and searching for space — the greatest consideration being: Is Your Broker Actually Working for You?
 Are you getting the best deal?

-You can learn more about the case in this Exis article here and the more recent case in this Bisnow article here.
-These are interesting reads, but don’t address the tenant’s loss; and the only potential loss for these tenants took place when they signed on with a firm that represents both sides.
+You can learn more about these cases in this Exis article here and another in this Bisnow article here.
+They are interesting reads, but don’t address the tenant’s loss; and the only potential loss for these tenants took place when they signed on with a firm that represents both sides.

-In this case, as with many dual brokered deals, the lack of a third party representing either the tenant or the landlord created a conflict of interest.
+In these case, as with many dual brokered deals, the lack of a third party representing either the tenant or the landlord created a conflict of interest.

 When you lease office space, the landlord pays a commission.
 So, if you do not have someone representing your interest, the landlord’s broker keeps 100% of the commission.
 The fee is already being paid, but having an expert advocating for you always ensures: 1) Better Rates, 2) Lease Concessions, 3) Flexibility and 4) Market Favorable Terms.

 Tenant representation matters because a tenant-rep advisor will keep only your interests in mind and be fervent in pursuing your best interest in the negotiating process.
 On the other hand, those also working with landlords —- while they owe you a good standard of care —- will be incentivized to get you to sign an agreement on a property that they may already represent in a deal that will also benefit the landlord.